Yandex Forms API usage examples

 4. Exporting form responses using pagination

-With the Yandex Forms API, you can retrieve form responses in JSON format with paginated access to results.
+The Yandex Forms API allows you to retrieve form responses in JSON format with paginated access to results.

 In the example below, the script processes the responses to produce a CSV-compatible output.